CooKey-Monster/EbayMcpServer/README.md

 ### Tools

-The server provides a single prompt:
+The server provides a single tool:

 - list_auction: Scan ebay for auctions.
 This tool is helpful for finding auctions on ebay.
   - Required "query" argument for the search query